SheetJS/js-cfb/README.md

   `2 (stream)` for files, `1 (storage)` for dirs, `5 (root)` for root)
 - `.content` is a Buffer/Array with the raw content
 - `.ct`/`.mt` are the creation and modification time (if provided in file)

-# Notes

-Case comparison has not been verified for non-ASCII characters

-Writing is not supported.
-It is in the works, but it has not yet been released.

-The `xlscfb.js` file is designed to be embedded in [js-xlsx](http://git.io/xlsx)

 # License